 Have we reached that point?

-It wasn’t just the Wachowski’s movie that announced the theme of the new millennium; the Oxford English Dictionary chose ‘post-truth’ as its ‘Word of the Year’ for the year 2000.
-Now, in the 2020s, rocked by an endless vertigo of simulation — simulated pandemics, synthetic biology, artificial intelligence, deepfake video, humanoid robots, transgenderism, weather weapons, and even, though I can hardly believe they’re going for it, activation of the fabled Operation Bluebeam, using hologrammatic technology to simulate aerial phenomena including huge extra-terrestrial space-craft — it feels like we’re in the midst of precession right now, tied up in “a logic not of facts but of simulation”, and rapidly losing touch with reality.
+It wasn’t just the Wachowskis’ movie that announced the theme of the new millennium; the Oxford English Dictionary chose ‘post-truth’ as its ‘Word of the Year’ at the turn of the century.
+Now, in the 2020s, caught in an endless vertigo of simulation — simulated pandemics, synthetic biology, artificial intelligence, deepfake video, humanoid robots, transgenderism, weather weapons, and even the potential activation of the fabled Operation Bluebeam, using hologrammatic technology to simulate aerial phenomena including huge extra-terrestrial space-craft — it feels like we’re in the midst of precession right now, tied up in “a logic not of facts but of simulation”, and rapidly losing touch with reality.
 If once we were obsessed with images, now we are governed by them.
 Our maps have become the territory.
 Our reality is generated by models.
 Our doppelgängers are living our lives.

 The proliferation of images organises itself into an infinite regress, an image of an image of an image, as in twinned mirrors, or a Dali painting.
 The shadows on the wall in Plato’s Cave do not mimic reality but mask its absence; a wall of shadows screens the desert of the real.
 Your experience in the simulation simulates nothing, when the simulation is all there is.
 It is now both completely inauthentic and the only reality; that is, hyperreality.
 The original, now, has not only disappeared — it never existed at all.